erik-riklund/wow/Backbone/README.md

 - `name` The name of the addon.

 #### `backbone.onAddonLoaded(addon: string, callback: function)`
-Registers a callback to be invoked when the specified addon is fully loaded.
+Registers a callback to be executed when the specified addon has fully loaded.
+For a plugin’s own loading event, the [`onReady`](#pluginonreadycallback-function) method should be used instead to guarantee that the plugin is fully initialized before the callback is invoked.
 - `addon` The name of the addon.
 - `callback` The function to be executed.